oderah/InventoryTracker/README.md

 ## Running the app on Replit

     click the run button
-    enter username and password for the new user. sign in with the created user
+    sign in with:
+      username: admin
+      password: password
     success!
 You can now CRUD items and warehouses.

 ## Setup db